kevinkahn/softconsole/docs/useagenotes.md

 ### Weather
 * Weather: uses a weather provider to display current conditions and forecast.
 The location parameter is a location code defined as above.
 ### Thermostat
 * Thermostat: mimics the front panel of the typical thermostat and provides full function equivalency.
 Has been tested with Insteon thermostat via ISY and Nest Thermostat via HA but should work with any device those hubs support.
 This screen uses an improved update approach for the setpoints.
 Touching the setpoint buttons only adjusts the values locally on the console and greys the values to indicate this.
 If no additional touch is seen for 2 seconds then the resultant setpoint is pushed to HA and thus the thermostat.
 The displayed values remain greyed until an update from the thermostat indicates it has set them or an addition time period passes after which the actual current setpoints are retrieved and displayed normally.
-Thus if an error occurs updating the setpoints on the actual thermostat you may see the old setpoint reappear indicating something went wrong.
+Thus, if an error occurs updating the setpoints on the actual thermostat you may see the old setpoint reappear indicating something went wrong.
 This makes changing setpoints not have to wait for the latency to the hub and back for each degree of change.
 ### Time/Temp
 * Time/Temp: combined screen, nice as a sleep screen that gives current time and the weather.
 Format of the screen is largely controlled by the config.txt file.
 The location is displayed unless you set the character size for that line to 0.
 An icon can be displayed as part of the current conditions by setting CondIcon = True.
 An icon canbe displayed as part of each forecast day by setting FcstIcon = True.
 There are a variety of options for the display of the forecast days that can be selected by setting FcstLayout in the config file.
 They are:
     * Block: forecast items are left aligned in a block that is centered based on the longest item (1 column)